isfalcantara/plantuml-starter/README.md

 The project already has a `.vscode` folder that contains some specific configuration for the PlantUML extension, such as:

 - The PlantUML server is set to `localhost:8080` to use the Docker container instead of the web service.
-- All generated diagram files are placed in the `_build` folder.
+- All generated diagram files are placed in the `out` folder.

 ## License